PDLT-University-of-York/test-split-site/docs/ultra/site-readiness-checklist.md

 - the site contains a Reading List link in the Course Content area.
 - all module readings are included in teh Reading List and unused/out of date items have been removed.
-- the Reading List is structured to match the module amterials section, and items are tagged as Essential, Recommended or Background.
+- the Reading List is structured to match the module materials section, and items are tagged as Essential, Recommended or Background.
 - the Reading List is published to students.

 ## 3. Students can access the site